Project: Mill Creek Wet Weather Storage

-JCW is constructing an underground wet weather storage facility that will be used to store wet weather flows during major storms.
+JCW is constructing an underground wet weather storage facility (consisting of a 5.3 million gallon tank and a 30 MGD pump station) that will be used to store wet weather flows during major storms.
 This project will provide capacity for continued growth in the Mill Creek Service Area and reduce the need for more costly downstream improvements.

 Project Drivers and Benefits: